gitools/gitools/doc/source/UserGuide_LoadSaveImportExport.rst

 Import any data in form of a text file or excel sheet containing your data into Gitools.
 Read more at  :doc:`UserGuide_DataTypes`.

-If you want to know about specific data files used by Gitools internally, read more here: :doc:`UserGuide_SpecialFileExtensions`. in Gitools.
+If you want to know about specific data files used by Gitools internally, read more here: :doc:`UserGuide_SpecialFileExtensions` in Gitools.

 Export data from Gitools